Quickstart: Use Azure Cache for Redis with Go

 Clone the sample application

-Start by cloning the application from GitHub.
+Start by cloning the application on GitHub:

-.md "C:\git-samples"
+md "C:\git-samples"

 cd